OlivierLD/raspberry-coffee/README.md

 Docker and similar technologies provide this _container_ abstraction.

-Nothing is preventing you to use as many languages, frameworks and techniques you want, all you need is to package your applications as HTTP/REST servers that can communicate with each others.
+Nothing is preventing you from using as many languages, frameworks and techniques you want, all you need is to package your applications as HTTP/REST servers that can communicate with each others.
 Bundling those servers into Docker images gives you even more flexibility.